Mr. Freeze (roller coaster)

-Mr. Freeze is a launched shuttle roller coaster located at Six Flags Over Texas in Arlington, Texas, with another installation known as Mr. Freeze: Reverse Blast at Six Flags St. Louis in Eureka, Missouri.
+Mr. Freeze is a launched shuttle roller coaster located at Six Flags Over Texas in Arlington, Texas, with another installation known as Mr. Freeze: Reverse Blast at Mid America Adventure in Eureka, Missouri.
 The steel coasters feature a linear induction motor (LIM) launch system that accelerate riders from 0–70 mi/h in 3.8 seconds.
 The two installations are mirror images of one another and are themed to the famous Batman villain Mr. Freeze.
 Originally, they were themed after the 1997 film Batman & Robin prior to a conversion in 2012 to operate backward.
 The Over Texas version returned to forward operation in 2022, but in July 2023, it started operating with one train launching backward and one train launching forward to offer different experiences.

 History

 Mr. Freeze (1998–2011; 2022-present)

 On December 18, 1996, Six Flags Over Texas announced that Mr. Freeze would be added to the park.
 Premier Rides was hired to build a new shuttle coaster that would be powered by a linear induction motor (LIM).
 It was billed as the tallest and fastest roller coaster in Texas.
 In addition, Mr. Freeze would be the second highest attraction at Six Flags Over Texas after the park's Oil Derrick observation tower.
 Just a month later in January 1997, it was confirmed that Six Flags St. Louis would be receiving a mirror clone of the ride.
 The coaster would be placed in the center of the park.
 This would cause the park's Spain section to be renamed DC Comics Plaza.